Fact-checked

 How to examine?

-The provision of first aid in case of frostbite is crucial for the subsequent development of the process.
-The purpose of this type of help is the early restoration of blood circulation and the normalization of metabolic processes in the affected ear, for which the victim is placed in a heated room and warms the auricle.
-To do this, the auricle is gently wiped with warm 70% alcohol or a warm solution of furacilin or potassium permanganate, dried with a soft cloth, then applied to the auricle warm to the touch (no more than 40-45 ° C) for 30-40 minutes or irradiated with a lamp " solux "or UHF in a weak thermal dose.
-Before providing more effective first aid, warming the ear can be done by applying to the warm palms of the injured person or the first-aid person.
-After that, a bandage with an antiseptic is applied to the auricle, the victim is given hot food, a glass of red warmed wine with honey or 30 ml of vodka, cognac, painkillers (if necessary), tetanus toxoid and tetanus toxoid.
+Providing first aid for frostbite is crucial for the subsequent development of the process.
+The purpose of this type of assistance is the fastest possible restoration of blood circulation and normalization of metabolic processes in the affected auricle, for which the victim is placed in a heated room and the auricle is warmed.
+To do this, the auricle is carefully wiped with warm 70% alcohol or a warm solution of furacilin or potassium permanganate, dried with a soft cloth, then a warm to the touch (no more than 40-45 ° C) heating pad is applied to the auricle for 30-40 minutes or irradiated with a Sollux lamp or UHF in a weak thermal dose.
+Until more effective first aid is provided, the auricle can be warmed by applying the warm palms of the victim himself or the person providing first aid to them.
+After this, a bandage with an antiseptic is applied to the auricle, the victim is given hot food, a glass of warmed red wine with honey or 30 ml of vodka, cognac, painkillers are administered (if necessary), antitetanus serum and tetanus toxoid.
 Further treatment is determined by the depth of the lesion.
-In the presence of a demarcation process and necrosis areas, non-viable tissues are surgically removed.
-The wound process is conducted using appropriate methods and means.
-To accelerate the healing of affected areas of the auricle, appropriate means are used: during the period of tissue disintegration, preparations with proteolytic enzymes (irisol mono, trypsin, fibrolan), especially those containing antibiotics (for the prevention of secondary infection or treatment when it occurs), and in the period of convalescence - drugs that accelerate the healing of wounds (actovegin, solcoseryl, echinocin liquid, etc.).
+In the presence of a demarcation process and areas of necrosis, non-viable tissues are removed surgically.
+The wound process is carried out using appropriate methods and means.
+To accelerate the healing of the affected areas of the auricle, appropriate means are used: during the period of tissue decay - drugs with proteolytic enzymes (irkusol mono, trypsin, fibrolan), especially those that contain antibiotics (to prevent secondary infection or treat it when it appears), and during the recovery period - drugs that accelerate wound healing (actovegin, solcoseryl, liquid echinocin, etc.).

-In the long-term period after the completion of the scarring process and depending on the degree of deformation of the ear canal, it is possible to apply plastic surgery techniques to restore the shape of the auricle.
-The question of early surgical plastic treatment remains controversial.
+In the remote period after completion of the scarring process and depending on the degree of deformation of the auricle, it is possible to use plastic surgery methods to restore the shape of the auricle.
+The issue of early surgical plastic treatment remains debatable.

 More information of the treatment